heroku/slug-compiler/Readme.md

 ## Overview

-A slug is a compressed archive of an app's code, to be stored in S3 and subsequently fetched by runtime instances (the [dyno grid](http://heroku.com/how/dyno_grid)) for execution of one of the app's processes.

-The slug compiler is a program which uses a buildpack to transform application source into a slug.
+A slug is a unit of deployment which includes everything an application needs to run.
+The slug compiler is a program which uses a buildpack to transform application source into a slug, typically by gathering all dependencies and compiling source to binaries, if applicable.

-Inputs: source, cache, buildpack URL, feature flags?

-Output: slug, process_types, config vars?
+As inputs it takes a source directory, cache directory, buildpack URL, and output directory.
+It places a tarball of the slug as well as a JSON file of process types in the output directory if compilation is successful.

 Note that this is a trimmed down version of the slug compiler that currently runs in production on Heroku.
 It's intended for next-gen